Formulas | Formula library

 Rounding half down to the nearest 1

-A formula field to replicate absence accrual rule rounding mode Half Down for numbers, which rounds to nearest 1.
+A formula field to replicate absence accrual rule rounding mode Half Down for numbers, which rounds to the nearest 1.

 Copy